samsquire/platform-up/README.md

 **Now add all the hosts you want to your Vagrant file and create an inventory file for Ansible with them inside.**

+Create a platform-up.yml file (see instructions and example below)

 ## Vagrantfile configuration
 You need to add the following to the generated Vagrantfile.